RV Refrigerator Freezing Everything: Fix Temperature Control Issues Fast!

 In Brief

-Your RV refrigerator temperature is primarily controlled by a temperature control board (also called a power control board) that works with a thermistor and damper system.
+You open your RV fridge expecting a cold drink, only to find your lettuce frozen solid and your milk turned into a slushy mess.
 When everything freezes on warm settings, the most common culprits are a faulty damper control, malfunctioning temperature control board, or blocked airflow between compartments.

 Prep Work